m4r35n357/ODE-Playground/README.md

 The main objective was to solve coupled nonlinear equations and investigate chaotic systems.
 There is a maths.tex file containing a technical note describing the majority of the procedure (apart from the recurrence relations which are obtained from the source listed below).

-The Taylor recurrence rules (the global "t-functions") generate "jets" of Taylor Series coefficients iteratively, term by term, using previously calculated lower order calculations.
+The Taylor recurrence rules (the global "t-functions" in c and Python) generate "jets" of Taylor Series coefficients iteratively, term by term, using previously calculated lower order calculations.
 The functions provided cover the basic algebraic operations (+ - * /), and also include several common functions:
 * abs
+* sqr
+* sqrt
 * exp
 * sin(h)_cos(h)
 * tan(h)_sec(h)2